FBerding/aifeducation/README.md

 The R package *Artificial Intelligence for Education (aifeducation)* is designed for the special requirements of educators, educational researchers, and social researchers.
-The target audience of this package are educators and researchers who would like to develop their own models as well as people who would like to use models created by other researchers/educators.
+The target audience of this package are educators and researchers with no coding skills who would like to develop their own models as well as people who would like to use models created by other researchers/educators.
 The package supports the application of Artificial Intelligence (AI) for Natural Language Processing tasks such as text embedding and classification under the special conditions of the educational and social sciences.

 ## Features Overview

 - Simple usage of artificial intelligence by providing routines for the most important tasks for educators and researchers from the social and educational sciences.
+- Providing a graphical user interface (Aifeducation Studio) allowing persons to work with AI without any coding skills.
 - Supporting both ‘PyTorch’ and ‘Tensorflow’ as machine learning frameworks.
+- Using safetensors for saving models in ‘PyTorch’.
-- Supporting the usage of trained models on both frameworks providing a high level of flexibility
+- Supporting the usage of trained models on both frameworks providing a high level of flexibility.
 - Supporting pre-trained language models from Hugging Face.
 - Supporting BERT, RoBERTa, DeBERTa, Longformer, and Funnel Transformer for creating context sensitive text embedding.